KwameTaylor/bitcoin-dogecoin/README.md

 ## Dogecoin

 Due to recent events that have changed Dogecoin (another cryptocurrency) forever, as of Feburary 3rd, 2021 I will also be analyzing Dogecoin historical value data within this project.
+Data from <a href="https://www.cryptoarchive.com.au/asset/DOGE">Crypto Archive</a>.